 ExternalDNS consulting and hands-on support

 ExternalDNS consulting services to automate and govern DNS record lifecycles from Kubernetes resources for reliable, secure routing.
-We deliver architecture and provider design, hardened controller implementation and rollout, CI/CD integration, observability and alerting, and operational runbooks so teams can manage ExternalDNS confidently at scale.
+We deliver DNS/provider architecture and zone strategy, hardened controller configuration and rollout, GitOps/CI/CD integration, observability and alerting, and operational runbooks with day-2 support so teams can manage ExternalDNS confidently at scale.

 Last updated